google/go-cloud/samples/wire/README.md

 all necessary providers.
 Finally, we ran the `wire` command to generate code that wires up all the different initializers.
-When we added an argument to the injector and an error return value, running `wire` again made all the necessary updates to our generate code.
+When we added an argument to the injector and an error return value, running `wire` again made all the necessary updates to our generated code.

 The example here is small, but it demonstrates some of the power of Wire, and how it takes much of the pain out of initializing code using dependency injection.
 Furthermore, using Wire produced code that looks much like what we would otherwise write.
 There are no bespoke types that commit a user to Wire.
 Instead it's just generated code.
 We may do with it what we will.
+Finally, another point worth considering is how easy it is to add new dependencies to our component initializtion.
+As long as we tell Wire how to provide (i.e., initialize) a component, we may add that component anywhere in the dependency graph and Wire will handle the rest.

 In closing, it is worth mentioning that Wire supports a number of additional features not discussed here.
 Providers may be grouped in [provider sets][sets].